 Table 3: Latency percentiles (ms) at a fixed throughput.

-Figure 4: Mean latencies in Scylla versus Cassandra
+Figure 4: Mean latencies in Scylla versus Apache Cassandra

-Figure 5: 99.9th percentile latencies for Scylla and Cassandra
+Figure 5: 99.9th percentile latencies for Scylla and Apache Cassandra

 Loaders: 2 x m4.2xlarge (8 vCPUs) split into one writer, one reader.

-As we noted in the population phase, even at a lower rate of writes, Cassandra can’t keep up with compactions, taking 7:32 hours to fully compact after the load finishes, far more than Scylla’s 21 minutes.
+As we noted in the population phase, even at a lower rate of writes, Apache Cassandra can’t keep up with compactions, taking 7h32m to fully compact after the load finishes, far more than Scylla’s 21 minutes.

 As users running real workloads know, this result is much more than a benchmarking artifact.
 Not being able to compact fast enough impairs the cluster’s ability to serve reads and is particularly harmful for read latencies.

-To assess the impact a compaction backlog have in a concurrent read workload, we have loaded each cluster with a constant rate of 30k writes/second to for a period of 4 hours.
+To assess the impact a compaction backlog has in a concurrent read workload, we have loaded each cluster with a constant rate of 30k writes/second for a period of four hours.
 The writes focus on a specific subset of the population range (10M keys), and the rate is determined based on the results of the population phase to be challenging enough for the clusters to handle, without saturating them.

 The results of this test appear in Table 4: